 Jennifer and I were fortunate enough to catch the last day of National Park Week on April 24, 2016.
-National Park Week was a week where all fees were waived at over 50 national parks in celebration of the National Park Service Centennial year.
-When we arrived at the park, the first thing we did was walk around (paints a better picture) the South Rim, a popular 11-mile trail that overlooks the canyon.
-However, I believe one of the best ways to truly explore the Grand Canyon is by going deep into it.
-Plus, that’ll allow you to avoid the rowdy crowds at the rim.
+National Park Week is a week where the National Park Service teams up with the National Park Foundation to celebrate America’s treasures.
+During this week, there are special programs and events and certain days where entrance fees are waived.
+When we arrived at the park, the first thing we did was walk along the South Rim, a popular 11-mile trail that overlooks the canyon.
+However, I believe one of the best ways to truly explore the Grand Canyon is by going deep into it – plus, that allows you to avoid the rowdy crowds at the rim.
 After talking to a friend, she recommended the Bright Angel Trail, one of the more popular trails that leads into the canyon.
-The other one is South Kaibab Trail.
+The other one is the South Kaibab Trail.

 Bright Angel Trail is an approximately 12-mile roundtrip hike of pure bliss.
 As you hike down the trail, you will be surrounded by these massive, towering geological formations that make you wonder if they’re even real.
 I was so taken back by the beauty of the Grand Canyon that I fell behind the group a couple times.
 I wanted to soak everything in and engrave the scenery into my mind.

 Just when I thought the view could not get any better, we arrived at Plateau Point (the end of the hike).
 Here, you can peer down into the grandiose canyon and gaze upon the mighty, emerald-colored Colorado River.
 My eyes grew wide and my mouth opened in awe.
-I remember thinking, “someone pinch me because I think I’m in heaven.”
-It’s amazing how the Colorado River has carved its way through these gigantic rocks and created a stunning view for visitors to enjoy.
-At this point, everyone chose a spot on a ledge, munched on some snacks, took some photos and admired its beauty in silence.
+I remembered thinking, “someone pinch me, I think I’m in heaven.”
+It’s amazing how the Colorado River has carved its way through these gigantic rocks over centuries and created a stunning view for visitors to enjoy.
+At this point, everyone chose a spot on a ledge, munched on some snacks, took some photos, and admired its beauty in silence.

-After we had our moments with Mother Nature, it was time to hike back up.
+After we had our moments, it was time to hike back up.
 Coming down into the Grand Canyon was no problem, but going back up, now that’s a whole nother story.
 This is where you will need to mentally prepare yourself for some serious, hardcore leg and booty workout.
 All I remembered was that it was a never-ending hike of switchbacks after switchbacks after switchbacks after more switchbacks.
-By the 4 ½ mile up, I was drenched in sweat and was hiking as slow as a turtle.
+By the 4 ½ miles up, I was drenched in sweat, sunburnt, and hiking as slow as a turtle.
 Putting all my weight on my trekking poles and keeping a steady pace, I eventually made it to the top and was actually the first one to arrive.
 I’ve never been so happy to see the start of a trailhead (then again, I feel like I always say that on any hike back up).
 One of the best feelings after an intense hike like the Bright Angel Trail is taking off my hiking boots and putting on my sandals, allowing my feet to feel free and cool.

 Tips to Keep in Mind: